alpinelinux/alpine-mksite/posts/Alpine-3.4.0-released.md

 # Alpine 3.4.0 released

-We are pleased to announce Alpine Linux 3.4.0, the first release in v3.4 stable series.
+We are pleased to announce the release of Alpine Linux 3.4.0, the first in the v3.4 stable series.

 ## Some of the new features are:

-- Linux 4.4 kernel
+- Linux 4.4 kernel.
-- New iso image for virtual machines: alpine-virt
+- New iso image for virtual machines: alpine-virt.
+- Improved support for the Raspberry Pi ecosystem.
-- support for DNS search in /etc/resolv.conf
+- Support for DNS search domains in /etc/resolv.conf.
-- ruby 2.3
+- ruby 2.3.
-- postgresql 9.5
+- postgresql 9.5.

-## Noteworthy changes when upgrading:
+## Noteworthy changes in the upgrade:

-- The PHP packages got renamed from php* to php5*.
+- PHP packages have been renamed from php* to php5*.
-- The service `cron` got renamed to `crond`.
+- The service `cron` has been renamed to `crond`.
-- busybox `ping` now use unprivileged ICMP sockets so binary does not need to be suid root.
-This means you need to be in group with gid 999-59999 for being allowed to send pings.
+- busybox `ping` now uses unprivileged ICMP sockets so the binary does not need to be suid root.
+This means that you need to be in a group with gid between 999-59999 to be permitted to send pings.
-- Most ruby-* packages were removed.
-Use `gem` instead.
+- Most ruby-* packages have been removed.
+You should use `gem` instead.

-## Some of the desktop applications that were upgraded for v3.4:
+## Desktop applications that have been upgraded in v3.4 include:

 - evince 3.20
 - libreoffice 5.1